januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

 To discuss these tradeoffs, we recommend you join the Bitcoin rollups [telegram group](https://t.me/+_pb6J2hiyC0wMWQ0).
 Please offer any thoughts or feedback on these notes.

 *Disclaimer: The author of this blog post works for Espresso Systems, the company designing the Espresso Sequencer.
-The post was reviewed and edited by external parties to ensure neutrality.*
+The post was reviewed and edited by others to ensure neutrality.*